Gleneagles Hotel: Facilities

 Gleneagles has three golf courses: the King's Course, Queen's Course and PGA Centenary Course, previously known as the Monarch's Course.
 There is also a nine-hole course called the PGA National Academy Course, informally known as the Wee Course.
 Gleneagles Golf Academy opened in 1994 and in 2010 was re-branded to The PGA National Academy for Scotland.
 The Jack Nicklaus-designed PGA Centenary Course opened in 1993 and hosted the Ryder Cup in 2014.
 When asked about his work, Nicklaus said, "It's the finest parcel of land in the world I have ever been given to work with."

-Tournaments that have taken place (or will take place) at Gleneagles include:
+Tournaments that have taken place at Gleneagles include: